leongaban/DevMountain/Angular1/readMe.md

 The jQuery framework is a framework designed to allow us to easily manipulate the DOM, the HTML Markup.
 We can grab elements, like divs, p tags, H1s, etc and move them around, change their css classes, animate things, etc.

-Now as things have evolved, developers aren't so much making websites anymore as we're making apps in a variety of spaces.
+Now as things have evolved, we developers aren't so much making websites anymore as we're making apps in a variety of spaces.
 And this is what the Angular framework specializes in, Angular helps us create Single Page Applications.
+There is this concept called seperation of concerns, and Angular handles this beautifully with it's modules.
+For example the Angular Controller module is what we use to handle and manipulate data, Angular Directives handles the view and lets us interact with the DOM.
+Angular services allow us a way to further seperate logic out of controllers, services take care of specific tasks in your app, stuff from simple string manipulation or handling REST API calls.
+All that comes with Angular out of the box.

 # SPAs Single Page Applications.

-## What problems do SPAs help us solve?
+**What problems do SPAs help us solve?**
-  - They provide a smooth, intuitive user experience
+  - They provide a smooth, intuitive user experience (compared to webpages)
   - Apps are fully downloaded, and only make requests to the server for relevant data
   - We're in the age of apps not web pages anymore.
 Forcing page refreshes is the old way of doing things.

 # Angular Directives

-## What is an Angular directive?
+**What is an Angular directive?**

 An Angular directive is an Angular module whose purpose is to interact with the DOM, controllers manipulate $scopes and data, services connect controllers to other controllers and directives and retrieves data from servers.
 Directives render, represent and attaches specific behavior the views of our apps.

-## What types of Angular directives exist?
+**What types of Angular directives exist?**
   - Elements
   - Attributes
   - Classes